leontristain/modnotes/windhelm/overview.md

 [![Epic Windhelm Expansion (Video Link)](http://img.youtube.com/vi/mLsSn7WpeAA/0.jpg)](http://www.youtube.com/watch?v=mLsSn7WpeAA "Epic Windhelm Expansion (Video Link)")

-This is an overview document that lets you know what you get with this mod, complete with lots of pretty pictures.
+This is an high-level overview of **Epic Windhelm Expansion**, complete with lots of pretty pictures.

 For details of each area, please refer to [this document](/windhelm/details.md).